DevSecTop/TF-via-PR/README.md

 <details><summary>Best suited for DevOps and Platform engineers who want to empower their teams to self-service Terraform without the overhead of self-hosting runners, containers or VMs like <a href="https://www.runatlantis.io" title="Atlantis Terraform pull request automation.">Atlantis</a>.</summary>

-- [Environment deployment protection rules][deployment_rules] mitigate the risk of erroneous changes along with standardized approval requirements.
+- [Environment deployment protection rules][deployment_protection] mitigate the risk of erroneous changes along with standardized approval requirements.
 - Each PR and associated workflow run holds a complete log of infrastructure changes for ease of collaborative debugging as well as audit compliance.
 </details>